Pockity/faq.pockity.app/_posts/2023-01-11-transfers.md

 Account transfers are one of the possible entry types in Pockity.

-It invovles two accounts from the same ledger.
+It involves two accounts from the same ledger.

 #### Credit Cards
 You can create a separate credit card account in Pockity by selecting the **Credit Card** type for the account.